iambhagat92/calcuforme/ALL_TASKS_COMPLETED.md

 **All 15 tasks have been successfully completed!**

-Your CalcuForMe website is now:
+Your Calculate For Me website is now:
 - ✅ Fully functional
 - ✅ Production ready
 - ✅ Well documented